 The radiation doses potentially received by the offsite public due to Fermilab operations are calculated from data gathered through environmental surveillance of the onsite sources.
 Selected vent stacks are monitored directly with stack monitors and indirectly by taking soil samples in the vicinity of the stacks.
-The dose for the air pathway is calculated using a Gaussian plume computer simulation model called Clean Air Assessment Package-1988 (CAP88PC Version 4.0).
+The dose for the air pathway is calculated using a Gaussian plume computer simulation model called Clean Air Act Assessment Package-1988 (CAP88PC Version 4.0).
 This model was created by the USEPA to predict the movement of airborne radionuclides and its use is dictated by regulations governing hazardous air pollutants at 40 CFR 61.
 Maximum calculated concentrations off-site are predicted to be below the level that could be detected by direct monitoring.

-In 2013 the accelerators and the experiments operated only during the last quarter of the calendar year.
+In 2014 the accelerators and the experiments operated throughout the calendar year.
 Operation of the debonding oven, when radioactive components are being burned, is a potential source of tritium.
-In 2013 the debonding oven burned nineteen radioactive cones, removed from the Booster Radio-Frequency (RF) Cavities.
-The Muon-Ring (formerly the Anti-Proton Area) stack, used in occasional muon production tests, Main Injector, SeaQuest experiment (E-906), the MiniBooNE and NuMI stacks are estimated to have released a total of approximately 24.7 Curies in 2013.
-These radioactive air emissions were approximately 1.2% of the annual average (2000 Curies) expected from operations as acknowledged in the air pollution permit application on file with the IEPA.
-No detectable levels of airborne radionuclides reached the site boundaries.
-Doses to the public from emissions in 2013 continued to be well below the Environmental Protection Agency (EPA) standard of 10 mrem/year and also much less than the EPA's continuous monitoring threshold of 0.1 mrem/year.
-Using the CAP-88PC Version 4.0, Gaussian dispersion model, the highest dose equivalent to any member of the public was estimated to be 0.0053 mrem.
+In 2014 the debonding oven burned thirty two radioactive cones, which were removed from the Booster Radio-Frequency (RF) Cavities for refurbishing.
+The Muon-Ring (formerly the Anti-Proton Area) stack, did not use any proton beam, Main Injector, SeaQuest experiment (E-906), the BNB (Booster Neutrino Beamline) and NuMI stacks are estimated to have released a total of 74.9 Curies in 2014.
+These radioactive air emissions were approximately 3.7% of the annual average (2000 Curies) expected from operations as acknowledged in the air pollution permit application on file with the IEPA.
+Doses to the public from emissions in 2014 continued to be well below the Environmental Protection Agency (EPA) standard of 10 mrem/year and also much less than the EPA's continuous monitoring threshold of 0.1 mrem/year.
+Using the CAP-88PC Version 4.0, Gaussian dispersion model, the highest dose equivalent to any member of the public was estimated to be 0.0187 mrem.

-Fermilab's 2013 Radionuclide Air Emissions Annual Report will be submitted to the DOE FSO in May 2014.
+Fermilab's 2014 Radionuclide Air Emissions Annual Report will be submitted to the DOE Fermi Site Office (FSO) in May 2015.
 The report is distributed by the DOE FSO to the USEPA and IEPA.